adamrafuse/shadeMe/README.md

 - `[Shadows::LargeObjects] DistanceWeight=1.0` Apply weight to object distance when queueing large objects, so that nearer large objects can have priority over those that are further away. (float multiplier)
 - `[Shadows::PlayerLOSCheck] ExcludeLightLOSPaths=1` Exclude the same paths for player LOS check as *[Shadows::LightLOSCheck] ExcludePaths*, useful for larger interior objects that have disappearing shadows when facing away.
+- `[Shadows::General] EnableDetailedDebugSelection=0`: This option now dumps shadow caster details to shadeMe.log when enabled, useful for determining which objects are casting invalid shadows (along with *EnableDebugShader=1)